World-leading communication, media, and law research for a flourishing digital society.

 This program investigates how the business practices and cultural dynamics of media industries are adapting to profound transformations in the production, distribution, consumption, and regulation of media content in local and global contexts.
 We examine the operations of power and the potential for innovation, focusing especially on the implications they pose for media makers, the media they make, and their social consequences across the film, television, games, music, news, and social media industries.

-Digital and social media platforms provide new opportunities for public self-expression and organisation; but they also enable abuse, hate speech, polarisation, and the dissemination of ‘fake news’.
-We use advanced data science and forensic qualitative methods to investigate the evolution of such phenomena in Australia and the world; examine the role that digital platforms, including their technical affordances and institutional operators, play in channelling user practices; and work with state, civic, and industry partners to promote safe and constructive engagement in digital spaces.
+Digital and social media platforms provide new opportunities for public communication, and the formation of distinct publics and communities around shared interests and identities.
+Such publics may engage in political debate, popular media fandom, science communication, vernacular creativity, and other activities; but they may also be affected by, or actively engage in promoting, mis- and disinformation and other problematic content.
+Their activities are also shaped by the features and affordances of the platforms they use, from Facebook and Twitter to TikTok and Weibo, and by the broader social, commercial, and political contexts of the societies in which they operate.
+We use innovative, mixed-method research approaches involving advanced data science as well as forensic qualitative methods to investigate the evolution of digital publics and other communities in Australia and the world; study the communicative practices of digital publics and online communities, and their role in society; develop new frameworks for the qualitative, quantitative, and mixed-methods study of online public communication; examine the role that digital platforms, including their technical affordances and institutional operators, play in channelling user practices; and work with state, civic, and industry partners to promote safe and constructive engagement in digital spaces.

 This program investigates how rapid advances in computation and human-machine communication are transforming society, through automation and AI, the Internet of Things, and disintermediating technologies such as blockchain.
 We draw on and extend computer science and critical humanities theory and methods (including agent-based modelling, machine vision, critical simulation, and information visualisation) to help explore and explain emergent phenomena in the digital media environment, including the fundamental transformation of communication itself.